Moving to Jamaica

 ,"

-remarked one expat in Falmouth, Jamaica.
+said one expat in Falmouth.

 "When packing for a move to Jamaica, be sure to include items that will help you adjust to the tropical climate.
 Pack lightweight and versatile clothing such as tank tops, skirts, shorts, and sundresses.
 Be sure to bring along sun protection such as sunglasses, a wide-brimmed hat, and sunscreen.
 Lightweight, comfortable footwear is also a must.
 Along with clothing, it is important to bring other necessities such as any needed medications, toiletries, and necessary personal items.
 Additionally, you may want to bring a few items that have special sentimental value.
-Finally, it is important to bring items that help you remain connected like a laptop, smartphone, and charger," said one expat in Jamaica.
+Finally, it is important to bring items that help you remain connected like a laptop, smartphone, and charger," remarked one expat who made the move to Jamaica.

 Get Quote